 When the sky turns orange and the sea becomes a melting pot of reflections of the last light of the day, it's worth being in the right place to enjoy the spectacle.
 And there is no better place than in the middle of the sea, so a sunset boat ride along the southwest coast of Menorca will give you the best views of the coves and cliffs of the island with an unbeatable natural filter.

-Another of the great plans that the island offers you is to cross its waters and its wonderful coves on board of a catamaran, where I assure you that the time stops and you will take your vacations to another level.
-If you feel like taking a catamaran trip in Menorca, you have several options, depending on the route, duration, etc. I tell you all about it in my article about how to take a catamaran trip in Menorca.
+Another of the great plans that the island offers you is to cross its waters and its wonderful coves aboard a catamaran, where I assure you that time will stop and you will take your vacation to another level.
+If you feel like taking a catamaran trip in Menorca, you have several options, depending on the route, duration, etc. I tell you all about it in my article on how to take a catamaran trip in Menorca and, if you prefer, you also have the option of choosing a sailboat as a boat to go around Menorca.

-2. Take a Jeep safari around the island
+2. Go on a Jeep safari around the island

-The Sunset Jeep Safari Menorca experience has everything a trip to the jewel of the Balearic Islands should include: a drive inland, discovering forests, meadows, ravines where game birds live, and even some cliffs, and a close-up of the sunset while enjoying organic products from a nearby farm.
+The Sunset Jeep Safari Menorca experience has everything a trip to the jewel of the Balearic Islands should include: a drive through the interior, discovering forests, meadows, ravines where game birds live, and even some cliffs, and a close-up of the sunset while enjoying organic products from a nearby farm.
+An experience especially recommended for those who travel to Menorca with children, as they will be delighted with the adventure.

-In this activity you will have access to private places on the island and therefore you will see things that the typical tourist will not be able to imagine, ending the day in a forest on the edge of a cliff to enjoy the sunset in all its splendor.
+This is one of the best activities you can do in Menorca.
+Thanks to it you will have access to private places of the island and therefore you will see things that the typical tourist will not be able to imagine, ending the day in a forest on the edge of a cliff to enjoy the sunset in all its splendor.
 If you feel like doing the activity, you can consult this article with everything you need to know about the Jeep safari in Menorca.

 Another experience that you will always remember from your trip to Menorca is a kayak tour through the coves and sea caves of Menorca.
-This is an activity in which you can choose to tour the bay of Fornells and admire the Sargantana Island and its watchtower built by the British in the nineteenth century, or take a route along the cliffs and discover the Cueva de los Ingleses, a sea cave where you can see marine life up close while snorkeling.
+This is an activity in which you can choose to tour the bay of Fornells and admire the Sargantana Island and its watchtower built by the British in the 19th century, or take a route along the cliffs and discover the Cueva de los Ingleses, a sea cave that is one of the best places to snorkel in Menorca.

 Precisely because of its combination of physical activity and an introduction to snorkeling, kayaking along the coast of Menorca is a very complete way to spend the morning, especially with the family.